Severe Thunderstorm Warning issued for Custer, Logan by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Custer, Logan by NWS

-Effective: 2021-08-28 18:21:00 CDT Expires: 2021-08-28 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Custer; Logan The National Weather Service in North Platte has issued a * Severe Thunderstorm Warning for Eastern Logan County in west central Nebraska West central Custer County in central Nebraska * Until 700 PM CDT. * At 620 PM CDT, a severe thunderstorm was located over Gandy, or over Stapleton, moving northeast at 15 mph.
-HAZARD...60 mph wind gusts and half dollar size hail.
+Effective: 2021-08-28 18:32:00 CDT Expires: 2021-08-28 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Custer; Logan A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR EASTERN LOGAN AND WEST CENTRAL CUSTER COUNTIES At 632 PM CDT, a severe thunderstorm was located over Gandy, or near Stapleton, moving northeast at 15 mph.
+HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Stapleton, Gandy, Logan, Shanklin Bluff, Tarboz Lake and Hoagland.
-This includes the following highways Highway 92 between mile markers 225 and 240.
-Highway 83 between mile markers 107 and 118.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Stapleton, Gandy, Logan, Shanklin Bluff, Tarboz Lake and Hoagland.
+This includes the following highways Highway 92 between mile markers 226 and 237.
+Highway 83 between mile markers 107 and 116.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0